amousset/rudder/README.md

 Maintenance policy:

-* Users of Rudder _core_ have a 3-month window to upgrade to the newest minor or major version after its release.
+* Users of Rudder Core have a 3-month window to upgrade to the newest minor or major version after its release.
 This ensures that users can take advantage of the latest features and security enhancements promptly.
 * With a subscription, major releases are maintained for an extended period of 18 to 24 months after their initial release.
 Subscribers also benefit from an extended upgrade window of 6 to 9 months between minor versions.
 This extended timeframe allows for strategic planning and execution of version upgrades.

 Get the list of currently maintained versions [in the documentation](https://docs.rudder.io/versions).